Nandanak1/Car-Sales-Dashboard/README.md

   ✅ Monitors year-over-year growth to measure strategic progress.<br>
   ✅ Simplifies complex data into dynamic, interactive visuals for faster decision-making.<br><br>

-  This Dashboard provides clear visibility into Sales perfomance, helps to identify which products and regions are performing well, and support faster decision-making.
+  This dashboard provides clear visibility into Sales perfomance, helps identify which products and regions are performing well, and support faster decision-making.

 </div>